February 24, 2021

 The health and safety of our tennis community is of the utmost importance.
-All USTA Eastern updates and policies regarding COVID-19 will be posted here.
+All general USTA Eastern updates and policies regarding COVID-19 will be posted here.
+Policies and format changes specifically regarding tennis play will be posted at our Return to Play hub.
 Please continue to check this page and our Facebook page for the latest information.
 USTA National COVID-19 updates are available here.

 USTA Facility Recovery Grant (Application is now LIVE)